phoenixframework/phoenix/H_ecto_models.md

 ### Integrating Ecto into an Existing Application

-Adding Ecto to a pre-existing Phoenix application is easy.
+Adding Ecto to an existing Phoenix application which wasn't using it before is easy.
 Once we include Ecto and Postgrex as dependencies, there are mix tasks to help us.

 #### Adding Ecto and Postgrex as Dependencies